ibm-cloud-docs/sell/tutorial-onboard-vsimage.md

 1. Click **Save** > **Next**.

-## Manage security and compliance controls
-{: #vsimage-onboard-controls}
-{: step}

-Controls are safeguards that are used to meet security and compliance requirements.
-Any applicable controls that are included in your readme file are listed in the Security and compliance controls table.
-You can add controls that are not included in your readme file.

-1. Click **Add controls**.
-1. Choose a profile.
-1. Select the controls that you want to add to your version.
-1. Click **Add**
-1. Click **Next**.

 ## Validate the virtual server image
 {: #vsimage-onboard-validate}
 {: step}

 Validate that you can deploy the virtual server image to your VPC.

-1. From the Validate product tab, enter the name of your Schematics workspace, select a resource group, select a Schematics region, and click **Next**.
+1. From the Validate version page, enter the name of your Schematics workspace, select a resource group, select a Schematics region, and click **Next**.

     In the **Tags** field, you can enter a name of a specific tag to attach to your virtual server image.
 Tags provide a way to organize, track usage costs, and manage access to the resources in your account.
     {: tip}